Azureum/MPU/README.md

 # MPU
 ## The Matthew Processing unit!
 The Matthew Processing Unit!
 This repository will show my progress of writing my own cpu through verilog and testing it on my FPGA!
-I have no clue on how this works but through this project I hope to learn how to design and test verilog code and understanding about cpu architecture.
+I have no clue on how this works but through this project I hope to learn how to design and test verilog code and increase my understanding of  cpu architecture.

 ## Tools